 - Some transplants can occur while a donor is still living, such as kidneys, blood, or skin tissue.
 They are often only used for one patient per transplant.

 - Organ donation has stricter requirements for eligibility.
-These include: BMI restrictions, no illegal drug use, no blood disorders, organ compatibility, etc.
+These include: more stringent BMI restrictions, no history of illegal drug use, no blood disorders, organ compatibility, etc.

-- After a transplant donation, the donor’s family is responsible for making the final arrangements, typically either burial or cremation.
+- After a transplant donation, the donor’s family is still responsible for making the final arrangements for burial or cremation.

-- Non-transplants don’t offer impacts on individuals.
-Instead, they lead to future breakthroughs in disease research, education, and other biological studies that impact many lives.
+- Non-transplant donations don’t impact individuals.
+Instead, they lead to future breakthroughs in disease research, education, and other biological studies that help many lives.

-- Non-transplant donations are utilized after the donor has passed.
-Their anatomical gift can be studied several times and make an impact on many different studies.
+- Non-transplant donations are always procured after the donor has passed.
+Their anatomical gift can be studied several times and help many different studies.

-- Whole-body donation has some restrictions, but are fewer than organ donation.
-Most are eligible, with the exception of some communicable disease, intravenous drug use, various location restrictions, etc.
+- Whole-body donation has some restrictions, but fewer than organ donation.
+Most people are eligible.

 - Most non-transplant donation programs include cremation as part of the process.